-Stephen C. Taylor is the fifth Commissioner of the District of Columbia Department of Insurance, Securities and Banking (Department).
+Stephen C. Taylor is the fifth Commissioner of the District of Columbia Department of Insurance, Securities and Banking.
 Mayor Muriel Bowser nominated Taylor as Acting Commissioner on June 19, 2015 and the Council of the District of Columbia unanimously confirmed the nomination on November 3, 2015.

-Commissioner Taylor has over 15 years of experience in financial services regulation and finance and fiscal affairs.
+Commissioner Taylor has over 20 years of experience in financial services regulation and finance and fiscal affairs.
 He served in various leadership roles including General Counsel and Acting Deputy Commissioner with the Department, and General Counsel with the former Department of Banking and Financial Institutions.
 In those roles, Commissioner Taylor directed the Department’s legislative and regulatory drafting programs, assisted in implementing the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Patient Protection and Affordable Care Act, and revised the District’s Banking Code.
 Previously, he held positions in the Office of the Chief Financial Officer and the Council of the District of Columbia, where he worked on finance, economic development, tax, budget and land use issues.
-Before his appointment as Commissioner, Taylor served as Assistant Attorney General with the District of Columbia Office of the Attorney General, where he provided legal counsel to the District Department of Health Care Finance concerning its procurement operations.
-He also served as the chief procurement officer for the City of Alexandria, Virginia.
+Before his appointment as Commissioner, Taylor served as Assistant Attorney General with the District of Columbia Office of the Attorney General, where he provided legal counsel to the District Department of Health Care Finance.

 Commissioner Taylor holds a Juris Doctor and Master of Laws from Georgetown University Law Center, and a Bachelor of Arts from Fordham University.